Flaherty wins 4th straight start and Cardinals beat Nationals 8-4 - NewsBreak

 TRAINER’S ROOM

-Nationals: 3B Jeimer Candelario was a late scratch and missed his second straight game after bruising a bone in his right thumb Friday night. … RHP Hunter Harvey was unavailable due to right forearm soreness.
+Nationals: 3B Jeimer Candelario was a late scratch and missed his second straight game after bruising a bone in his right thumb Friday night. ...
+RHP Hunter Harvey was (right forearm soreness) was sent back to D.C. to get an MRI.
 He got a save in Saturday’s opener.

 Cardinals: RHP Adam Wainwright (right shoulder strain) is expected to throw a bullpen session on Monday.